nwesterhausen/zonefile-creator/README.md

 # Zone.yaml Generator for Home Assistant
 Simple HTML Tool for creating zone.yaml files.
+[Use it here](https://nwesterhausen.github.io/zonefile-creator/).

-## How to run
+## How to run on your own computer

 1. Download or clone the repository to your computer.
 2. If you downloaded a .zip, unpack it